DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 Muriel doesn’t know why the woman was watching the road, but shares that the Mountain Folk have been more active lately, though no one is quite sure why.
 Reports suggest that they’re looking for something, however.
 (If asked how she knows so much about the Mountain Folk, Muriel laughs and claims only that she’s well-traveled and has “many friends" across the valley.)

-If the players ask Muriel about the druid of the Forest Folk that they saw on the Old Svalich Road in ***Arc I: The Lost Soul***, she shares that the Forest Folk are known to be loyal servants of Strahd, who they worship like a deity.
+If the players ask Muriel about the druid of the Forest Folk that they saw on the Old Svalich Road in [[Arc H - The Lost Soul]] she shares that the Forest Folk are known to be loyal servants of Strahd, who they worship like a deity.
 She advises the players to steer clear of the druids’ lair: a terraced mound called Yester Hill in the southwest corner of the Svalich Woods, south of the Wizard of Wines.
 ## J2c.
 The Raven River Crossroads
 The Raven River Crossroads are largely as described in <span class="citation">R. Raven River Crossroads (p.
 40)</span>.
 However, do not check for a random encounter when the players reach this area.
 Additionally, add the following text to the end of the area description: